vinayakss007/bestcrm/docs/SDK.md

-# Zenith CRM Client SDK
+# abetworks crm Client SDK

-This document outlines the process for generating and using a client-side SDK for the Zenith CRM API.
+This document outlines the process for generating and using a client-side SDK for the abetworks crm API.

 ## 1. Overview